jeffgore00/jg_ts_react_node_project_skeleton/README.md

 You generally don't need to touch these in development (see `npm run start:dev`).

-- `build:client` generates a webpack bundle in `public/webpack.bundle.js`, along with a gzip-compressed version.
+- `build:client` generates a Webpack bundle in `public/Webpack.bundle.js`, along with a gzip-compressed version.

 - `build:server` compiles the server TypeScript code into JavaScript and dumps the compiled code into the `dist` directory.